 By Hannah Whobrey and Maya Virdell

 Mercer Island’s school spirit has a bad reputation in King County.
 Supposedly, MIHS students are unsupportive, disrespectful and often inappropriate, but this reputation is largely inaccurate.
+Reputation management is important, especially for businesses.
+If you’re struggling to maintain the reputation of your company take a look at RepCheckup.

 Islanders are no less involved in games and cheers than students from other schools.
 In fact, MIHS athletes often actively assist with the set-up and clearing away of equipment, at both home and away meets.